 Measurable Goal: The County of Roanoke distributed previously revised postcards to two targeted audiences in the County and Town: auto car wash/detailing operations and restaurants in the County and Town of Vinton.
 These business types were chosen because car washing operations can have an adverse impact on local water quality through direct discharges of polluted wash waters; restaurants often rinse greasy range hoods and kitchen mats into the storm drainage system.
-In addition, a new brochure was also developed, Fact Sheet, and a poster to target certain audiences.
+The County continued to use its previously-developed brochures, fact sheets, and posters to target certain audiences.
 As mentioned in BMP 1-5, the County, in conjunction with RVT, developed a new Public Service Announcement (PSA) [along with a complementary poster] entitled "Granny Says" to share information with the public as part of its stormwater public awareness/ education program.
 This PSA primarily focuses on illicit discharges, encouraging folks to "do the right things," such as not littering, picking up after pets, bagging leaves and grass clippings, and pouring nothing down the storm drain.
 As with the earlier PSAs, the overarching goal was to address the three high priority water quality issues: bacteria, nutrients, and sediments.
-Please see the following Table 4, 4-A, 4-B, 4-C, and 4-D.
+Please see the following Tables 1-7.1 series, 1-7.2, 1-7.3, 1-7.4.